pr3d4t0r/lucyfer/README.md

 _ALL THESE WORLDS ARE YOURS -- EXCEPT EUROPA.
 ATTEMPT NO LANDING THERE._

-HAL-9000 transmitted that warning to Earth after fusing with the Monolith and David Bowman, the Star Child, before Jupiter attained critical mass and exploded to become a star.
+HAL-9000 transmitted that warning to Earth after fusing with the Monolith and David Bowman, the Star Child, before Jupiter reached critical mass and exploded to become a star.

 People on Earth named the new star Lucifer, the Morning Star.